Auxiliary verb: Traits across languages

 Definitions of auxiliary verbs are not always consistent across languages, or even among authors discussing the same language.
 Modal verbs may or may not be classified as auxiliaries, depending on the language.
 In the case of English, verbs are often identified as auxiliaries based on their grammatical behavior, as described below.
 In some cases, verbs that function similarly to auxiliaries, but are not considered full members of that class (perhaps because they carry some independent lexical information), are called semi-auxiliaries.
 In French, for example, verbs such as devoir (have to), pouvoir (be able to), aller (be going to), vouloir (want), faire (make), and laisser (let), when used together with the infinitive of another verb, can be called semi-auxiliaries.
 There has also been a study on auxiliary verb constructions in Dravidian languages.

-In English
+English

 The following sections consider auxiliary verbs in English.
 They list auxiliary verbs, then present the diagnostics that motivate this special class (subject-auxiliary inversion and negation with not).
 The modal verbs are included in this class, due to their behavior with respect to these diagnostics.